 Misguided voices and talking heads bombard job seekers with noise and flash about personal branding.
 It’s no wonder people are confused.
 Let me set you straight regarding some of the worst offenders:

 “Personal branding is just a passing fad soon to be replaced by the next best thing.”

 Branding isn’t a passing fad.
-In fact, the process of identifying what differentiates us from our competition has been part of job search, career marketing and resume development for decades.
+In fact, the process of identifying what differentiates us from our competition has been part of job search for decades.
 Tom Peters gave it a name in the mid-nineties.
 It may go by a different name in the future, but the concept and approach will probably be the same.

 “Personal branding is the way to position yourself as an expert in your field.”